 Kayaking is a lot of fun and is actually a very versatile activity.
 However it can be annoying when you get water in your kayak and are struggling to get it out.
 Sitting in a puddle of cold liquid can quickly drain away all your fun.
-So, how do you get water out of a kayak?

 - Getting water out of a kayak while paddling on the water